ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 and then:

-* comparison using one of the operators `==` or `!=` produce a "true" comparison result if and only if the comparison is between primitive values which satisy the comparison.
+* comparison using one of the operators `==` or `!=` produce a "true" comparison result if and only if the comparison is between primitive values which satisfy the comparison.

 * comparisons using one of the operators `<`, `<=`, `>`, or `>=` produce a "true" comparison result if and only if the comparison is between numeric values which satisfy the comparison.